lepture/authlib/docs/community/contribute.rst

 documentation.

 We keep a soft limit of 79 characters wide in text files.
-Yet, if you have to exceed this limit, it's OK.
+Yet, if you have to exceed this limit, it's OK, but no more than 110 characters.

 Make a Pull Request
 -------------------